jakhangir-esanov/Bugafolio/README.md

-# Financial Portfolio Management
+# Bugafolio

-The FinancialPortfolioManagement project is a comprehensive .NET | C# application designed to help users manage their company's financial data efficiently.
+The Financial Portfolio Management project is a comprehensive .NET | C# application designed to help users manage their company's financial data efficiently.
 This application is specifically tailored to assist in bugalteria, which involves tracking and managing income and expenses.